 I think I could eat a slice of this gluten free strawberry galette every day of strawberry season.
 It is so simple and yet so full of flavor.
-The crispy flakiness of the crust pairs perfectly with the jammy strawberry center.
+The crispy flakiness of the my favorite gluten free pie crust pairs perfectly with the jammy strawberry center.
 It kind of reminds me of those Toaster Streudel things I used to eat as a kid.
 It is perfect topped with dairy free whipped cream or ice cream.
 Take some time to make this, I promise you will love it as much as we do!

 Why You'll Love This Recipe